-Role Type of Authentication Authentication Data Crypto Officer Role-based A crypto officer authenticates by entering a user name and a password.
-User Role-based, Identity- based A user authenticates by entering a user name and a password to the module.
-NitroGuard IPS and NitroView Receiver are considered users since an ESM communicates with these devices.
+Role Type of Authentication Authentication Data User Role-based A user authenticates by entering a user name and a password to the module.
+NitroGuard IPS is considered a user since an ESMRCV communicates with these devices.
 Authentication is performed via public key authentication.
+Network User None Network users are unauthenticated.